 Studies indicate that hearing aids can indeed reduce the impact of tinnitus for a large percentage of individuals.
 In a 2007 US survey of hearing care professionals, they reported that about 60% of their patients with tinnitus had their symptoms eased through hearing aids, and roughly 22% of their patients had experienced significant relief.

-We recommended the use of hearing aids for those with hearing loss and tinnitus.
-They can be effective either used alone as 'tinnitus hearing aid maskers' or as part of a wider package of hearing healthcare therapy.
+We recommend the use of hearing aids for those with hearing loss, tinnitus or both.
+They can be effective either used alone as 'tinnitus hearing aid maskers' or as part of a wider package of hearing healthcare therapy - designed by your audiologist.

-Below are our top picks for hearing aids that can help with tinnitus symptoms, using various features and tinnitus hearing aid apps.
+Below are our top picks of tinnitus hearing aids that can help with symptoms and spikes using various features and tinnitus hearing aid apps.
 This list will constantly be edited as new hearing aid launches are introduced, more advanced tinnitus therapy technology becomes available or we find a better alternative.

-With less effort in loud settings needed than the previous generation of Oticon hearing aids, Oticon Opn S provides even better speech comprehension than ever before.
+With less effort in loud settings, Oticon More hearing aids provide a more advanced speech comprehension than ever before.
 In difficult listening circumstances, their technology helps you to take an active role in conversations, just like individuals with ordinary hearing would.

 Oticon hearing aids also come with Tinnitus SoundSupport to assist in controlling your tinnitus by playing a wide range of soothing sounds.
 You can modify these sounds until they provide you with the relief you need— wherever you need it.
 Moreover, with the Oticon ON app, alternative tinnitus relief options like your favourite music, audiobooks, podcasts, or even relaxation guides can be streamed wirelessly.

-Almost all contemporary Widex hearing aids have the option of using Zen tones.
+Manage your tinnitus symptoms using Widex Zen Therapy Tones.
 This is a Widex-owned proprietary function that helps to reduce tinnitus symptoms alongside a wider programme of tinnitus therapies.
-These fractal tones are produced by the Widex Evoke hearing aid to help you relax and unwind, and are used in conjunction with counselling and relaxation techniques to offer relief as part of a management program for tinnitus sufferers.
+These fractal tones are produced by the Widex Moment hearing aid to help you relax and unwind, and are used in conjunction with counselling and relaxation techniques to offer relief as part of a management program for tinnitus sufferers.